 We observed an improvement in market activity for the prime malls in H1 2022 buoyed by the full reopening of the economy.
-Nevertheless, the gains of the improvement in the market activity in terms of enhanced foot traffic and sales were dampened by the overall increase in the cost of living possibly due to a rise in headline inflation recorded at 6.8% in June 2022 compared to 2.9% registered in December out disposable incomes of consumers.
+Nevertheless, the gains of the improvement in the market activity in terms of enhanced foot traffic and sales were dampened by the overall increase in the cost of living possibly due to a rise in headline inflation recorded at 6.8% in June 2022 compared to 2.9% registered in December 2021 as well as global supply-chain disruptions, arising from the Ukraine-Russia war which has wiped out disposable incomes of consumers.
 This meant that consumers bought fewer goods and services with the same amount of money as of June 2022 compared to December 2021.

-Rents stayed resilient in H1 2022 with the highest rents registered between USD 22 to 27/m/month for prime retail space on the lower floors and between USD 12 to 16/m/ month for large space occupiers on similar floors.
+Rents stayed resilient in H1 2022 with the highest rents registered between USD 22 to 27/m2/month for prime retail space on the lower floors and between USD 12 to 16/m2/month for large space occupiers on similar floors.